WulfGamesYT/MultiDatabasePDO/README.md

 ✔ Scale easily, simply by adding more databases (no need to use slaves, masters or clusters).<br>
 ✔ Generate truly unique identifiers (called MDGUID's).

+## Coming Soon
+In MultiDatabasePDO v1.0.9 there's a few cool things planned:

+&#10132; Efficient pagination system (fetch and sort rows from multiple databases into pages).
+&#10132; Sort by multiple columns instead of just 1.
+(Currently there's a bug with `sortBy()`).
+&#10132; Have specific tables in the first database only, instead of having multiple un-used tables in each database.

+Some changes you'll need to prepare for:
+&#10132; The MDGUID queue table has been renamed to `$_MultiDatabasePDO_MDGUIDQueueSystem`.
+&#10132; You must now provide the table name in the `execute()` method e.g. `execute("Users")`.
+&#10132; With the `execute()` method, the insert mode boolean is the 2nd param, which is optional.
+&#10132; MultiDatabasePDO will only allow 1 SQL query per multi statement, so if you have more than 1 query it will throw an error.

 ## Requirements
 &#10132; PHP 7+ & Apache/Nginx (uses features for PHP 7 and above).<br>
 &#10132; MySQL 5.7+ (to clarify MySQL 5.7 works fine, so any version higher than MySQL 5.7 would be great).<br>